KDE/krita/krita/data/profiles/elles-icc-profiles/plain-text-README-for-elles-well-behaved-icc-profiles.txt

 Kodak designed the RIMM/ROMM (ProPhotoRGB) color gamut to include all printable and most real world colors.
 It includes some imaginary colors and excludes some of the real world blues and violet blues that can be captured by digital cameras.
 It also excludes some very saturated "camera-captured" yellows as interpreted by some (and probably many) camera matrix input profiles.

 The ProPhotoRGB primaries are hard-coded into Adobe products such as Lightroom and the Dng-DCP camera "profiles".
 However, other than being large enough to hold a lot of colors, ProPhotoRGB has no particular merit as an RGB working space.
-Personally and for most editing purposes, I recommend BetaRGB, Rec2020, or the ACEScg profiles ProPhotoRGB.
+Personally I recommend the Rec.2020 or ACEScg profiles over ProPhotoRGB.
+But if you have an already well-established workflow using ProPhotoRGB, you might find a shift to another RGB working space a little odd, at least at first, and so you have to weight the pros and cons of changing your workflow.
 Supplied profile variants:

     LargeRGB-elle-V2-g18.icc; LargeRGB-elle-V4-g18.icc: These profiles are compatible with standard ProPhotoRGB images as produced by Lightroom and other raw processing software that uses DCP and outputs normal ProPhotoRGB images.
     LargeRGB-elle-V2-g10.icc; LargeRGB-elle-V4-g10.icc
+    LargeRGB-elle-V2-g22.icc; LargeRGB-elle-V4-g22.icc
     LargeRGB-elle-V2-labl.icc; LargeRGB-elle-V4-labl.icc
     LargeRGB-elle-V2-srgbtrc.icc; LargeRGB-elle-V4-srgbtrc.icc

-Rec.2020, D65, Rec709??
+Rec.2020
 White point, standard TRC, and color space specification:

     White point: D65 as given in the sRGB and AdobeRGB1998 specs.